 Rewarding Vandalism: You're even more encouraged to do so now due to the renting/purchase system.

-Its implied Ravio also suffers from this, as the only missing furniture in Link's house after his "renovations" is the pots.
+It's implied Ravio also suffers from this, as the only missing furniture in Link's house after his "renovations" is the pots.

 Stealth-Based Mission: In order to reach the Palace of Darkness, you have to go all the way avoiding the guards.
+Thankfully, avoiding them is pretty easy thanks to Link's wall merging ability, and if you do get caught, you'll always be sent to the nearest cage.

 Suspiciously Similar Substitute: Lorule, to A Link to the Past's Dark World.
 It isn't the same realm, but it is similar enough to be mistaken for it: Six of the Dark World dungeons make a return, and the seventh is likely an altered version of the last one.
 The same types of enemies are in the same locations, and the only thing missing is the Pyramid of Power, with Lorule Castle now in its location.
 Weirdly enough, the ending sees you visit the Sacred Realm (i.e. the Dark World freed from Ganon's influence).